2021 Major League Baseball All-Star Game: Roster selections

 Voting for All-Star Game starting players was conducted in two phases: the first phase determined three finalists for each defensive position in each league (with nine finalists for the three outfield positions in each league) plus a designated hitter for the American League, and the second phase determined the starting players.
 Voting for each phase was independent; that is, votes did not carry over between phases.
 First phase voting was held from June 3 through June 24, and second phase voting was June 28 through July 1.
 All voting was conducted online, at MLB.com (or associated mobile applications) or via Google Search.
 Starting players, as selected via voting, were announced on July 1.
 Reserve position players and all pitchers—selected through "a combination of Player Ballot selections and choices made by the Commissioner’s Office"—were announced on July 4.

-MLB requires that at least one player from each major-league team be selected to the game.
-However, there is no requirement for each team to have a player rostered for the game—for various reasons, each of the four players from the Houston Astros selected to the game became unavailable, leaving the Astros, who was at the center of a major cheating scandal, without a player on the American League's active roster for the game.
+Under MLB rules, at least one player from each major-league team has to be selected for the game.
+However, there is no requirement for each team to have a player rostered for the game—for various reasons, each of the four players from the Houston Astros selected to the game became unavailable, leaving the Astros without a player on the American League's active roster for the game.

 The total of 40 players named All-Stars for the first time set a new MLB record.